Skip to main content

 Images on the fly

 It’s best practice to upload, name and describe your images before you build the content that will use them.
 But that’s not always possible or practical.
-You might be building a two column block for a page and you’ll suddenly realise there’s an image in Storyhouse that would be perfect for those 3 paragraphs about sofa sleeping.
+You could be building a two column block for a page and realise you need an image to bring it to life.
 Here’s what to do in this scenario:

-2. If you can’t find what you need, go ahead and use Create new asset to upload an image - taking a minute to give it a clear name and good description.
+2. If you can’t find what you need, go ahead and use Create new asset to upload an image.
+Remember to give it a clear name and good description.

 How Contentful handles images

-So the guidance it to upload an image large enough to be used in the bigger sizes - hero banners, full width images, etc.
+So the guidance is to upload an image large enough to be used in the bigger sizes – hero banners, full width images, etc.

 Summary points on images in Media

-• When you upload an image, give it a name that’s clear, and give it a description that provides useful information about what’s in the image, for users with disabilities, for SEO and for users whose browsers don’t display images.
+• When you upload an image, give it a clear name and a description that provides useful information about what’s in the image.
+This is important for users with disabilities, for SEO and for users whose browsers don’t display images.

 • Always use JPG format for photographic images and GIF for non-photographic uses like logos.